sporto/sporto.github.com/source/_posts/2012-12-09-callbacks-listeners-promises.markdown

 ### Cons

-- A bit more difficult to setup than callbacks in your own code, you will probably want to use a library e.g. jQuery, bean.
+- A bit more difficult to setup than callbacks in your own code, you will probably want to use a library e.g. jQuery, [bean.js](https://github.com/fat/bean).

 <div style="height: 150px; overflow:hidden;">
 	<img src="http://foter.com/image/display/1036313/495x371/" style="display: block; width: 100%; margin-top: -50px;">